-Currently the UK remains a member of the European Union (EU) and, therefore, there is no immediate change to the position of EEA nationals in the UK.
+The UK has given formal notification of its intention to withdraw from the European Union (by triggering Article 50 of the Treaty on European Union), but still remains a member of the European Union.
+Therefore, there is no immediate change to the position of EEA nationals in the UK.
 Therefore, students and their family members can continue to exercise their residency rights in the UK.

-The Free Movement blog has posted a briefing entitled Rights to Remain after Brexit which considers the rights of EU nationals in the UK should the UK leave the European Union, and another briefing entitled Securing EEA Nationals' Residence Rights.
+The Free Movement blog has posted a briefing entitled Rights to Remain after Brexit which considers the rights of EU nationals in the UK when the UK leave the European Union, and another briefing entitled Securing EEA Nationals' Residence Rights.
 Migrants' Rights Network hosted a Q&A session to help provide some information and advice to EU nationals in the UK.

 We will continue to publish relevant information here as soon as it becomes available.

-that UKCISA has put forward to address the extensive concerns about the effect of Brexit on the continued mobility of international students – including young academics and researchers – and in particular on the position of EU and EEA nationals and their dependants who are currently in the UK
+Read the seven principles and proposals that UKCISA has put forward to address the extensive concerns about the effect of Brexit on the continued mobility of international students – including young academics and researchers – and in particular on the position of EU and EEA nationals, and their dependants, who are currently in the UK.

-Download a pdf of the principles and proposals
+Download UKCISA's seven principles and proposals

 View a magazine version of the priorities and concerns: